Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 A reactive architecture using an event hub like Kafka enables an increased flexibility and the ability to debug, monitor, and maintain the backend in a microservices architecture.
 Even so, something about this architecture feels disjointed and unaligned to Reactive principles because of the real time updates.

 ## Reactive Interaction Gateway
-The application handing those connections in our diagram will have trouble handling thousands of concurrent users with real time updates, whether they be mobile or browser based.
+The application maintaining the websocket connections in our diagram will have trouble handling thousands of concurrent users with real time updates, whether they be mobile or browser based.

 At scale, this poses problems in the infrastructure and architecture.
 Events will need to be sent via the event hub and an application has to function as an interface with the client side.
 Which application should do it?
 Should the application that handles the main business logic also handle connections?